brandontyruspetty/myNoirMovies-client/README.md

 whenever they want to.
 Having the ability to save a list of their favorite movies will ensure users always have access to the films they want to watch or recommend to their peers

-Tech Stack: React, Parcel, Bootstrap
+Tech Stack: React, Parcel, Bootstrap and others

 Features:
 Main view